apestoniLMU/3801-Answer-Key/README.md

 * **Meaningful Line Count:** Identical in functionality to the previous function of the same name: returns the number of lines in a given file that are not (1) empty, (2) made entirely of whitespace, or (3) whose first non-whitespace character is '#'.
 * **Quaternion:** A class, record, or struct (depending on the language in which it was implemented) representing a mathematical quaternion.
 Identical structure and behavior to the **Quaternion** class in the previous exercise.
 Adds a collection of useful constant static members: quaternions for `zero`, `I`, `J`, and `K`.
 * **Binary Search Tree:** A simple binary search tree with methods for inserting nodes, calculating the tree's size, checking if the tree contains a given value, and printing the tree's structure as a string.
 Implemented as a sealed interface (Java, Kotlin) or an enumeration (Swift), rather than a class or structure.

+### Homework 3:

+This assignment re-implements 4 previous exercises—using new paradigms—and 1 new exercise:

+* **First, then Apply:** A more powerful variant of previously-implemented **First, then Lower-Case** functions.
+Rather than applying a to-lower-case function to the first satisfactory element in a list of strings, this function takes in a list of generics, and applies a function given as a parameter to the first satisfactory element.
+* **Powers Generator:** Identical in functionality to the previous function of the same name. @See **Powers Generator** in homework 1.
+* **Meaningful Line Count:** Identical in functionality to the previous functions of the same name. @See **Meaningful Line Count** in homeworks 1 and 2.
+* **Shape:** A variant data type representing a three-dimensional geometric shape, which implements methods for calculating volume and surface area.
+Implemented variants are `Box` and `Sphere`.
+* **Binary Search Tree:** A simple binary search tree with similar functionality to the one implemented in homework 2.
+Implemented as an algebraic data type, rather than classes or structures.

 ------